AhmedAbogameel/media_cache_manager/README.md

    },
  ),
 ```
-> Note: if the status is not loading you can not call cancelDownload function
+> Note: if the status is not loading you can not call cancel function
 > retry function is only available if the status is loading

 ## Explaining of snapshot